KenCorbettTruepic/truepic-vision-video-downloader-example-script/README.md

 3. After you have downloaded the videos, send them to a different system to be stored.

 **Important** Every time the script runs, it deletes all the videos in the downloads folder.
 Make sure you save them somewhere else before you run the script again.

+## License

+This library is licensed under the ISC License.
+See the LICENSE file for more information.